crashka/fecdb/README.md

 (truthful?) query results.

-To augment the capabilities of the Individual master data, we introduce the notion of **Segments**, which are collections of Individuals (based on demographics, contribution history, etc.)&msash;with or without underlying matching associations to real-world people (called "Donors" below)&msash;that we may wish to consider jointly in analysis and the search for insights.
+To augment the capabilities of the Individual master data, we introduce the notion of **Segments**, which are collections of Individuals (based on demographics, contribution history, etc.)&mdash;with or without underlying matching associations to real-world people (called "Donors" below)&mdash;that we may wish to consider jointly in analysis and the search for insights.

 Here are the tables introduced in support of the (inferred) individual master data: